What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Workflow for Applied Use Case

 \section{Workflow for Applied Use Case}

 Figure \ref{fig:workflow} shows a workflow of how to use our framework in an applied ADM use case.
-Three normative questions must be answered, although it is important to note that these can never be answered empirically:
+Three normative questions arise, although it is important to note that these can never be answered empirically: